 Vaikhanasa Literature- continued

 68.2.
 The reasons for recording those texts appear to be two-fold.
-One, to prescribe in detail and to establish temple–worship sequences and procedures; and the other to assert and defend the identity of the Vaikhanasa tradition in the face of the challenges it was facing from the Sri Vaishnava sect that was beginning to gain ascendency.
+One, to prescribe in detail and to establish temple–worship sequences and procedures; and, the other to assert and defend the identity of the Vaikhanasa tradition in the face of the challenges it was facing from the Sri Vaishnava sect that was beginning to gain ascendancy.

 69.1.
-The Vaikhanasas scholars of this period strove to define and defend their unique identity through their unique practices, and by means of their texts on temple worship rituals and the domestic rituals.
+The Vaikhanasas scholars of this period strove to define and defend their unique identity through their highly specialized practices; and, by means of their texts on temple worship rituals and the domestic rituals.
 Among these, Nrsimha Vajapeyin, Bhatta Bhaskaracharya, Anantacharya and above all Sreenivasa-makhin are prominent.

 69.4.
 However, the most prolific writer among them was Sreenivasa-makhin (also known as Sreenivasa Dikshita or Sreenivasa-adhvari) hailed as ‘the Vedanta Deshika of Vaikhanasas’.
 He enjoys a preeminent position in the Vaikhanasa lore.
 It is said; he was the son of Govindacharya and Rukminiyamma of Vaikhanasa Brahmin family of Kaushika gotra.
 He was born at Venkatachala (Vrsagiri), the present Tirumala.
 Sreenivasa-makhin served as the priest in the temple of Sri Venkateshwara on the Tirumala hills.
 He is said to have lived after Nrsimha Vajapeyin, Bhatta Bhaskara and Anantacharya.
 And, his period is said to be around the 11-12th century.